Update: 2022 Challenge Results Announced

 - Research, Design Approaches, Methods and techniques to be employed, software to be used or developed, and types of media or resources to be used

 - A list of team members and proposed roles, and contact for the team leader, including the faculty sponsor/mentor

 - A proposed budget for the research project for materials and supplies.
 This could include parts, software, fees for access to needed research/databases, etc.

-- Proposals should not exceed two pages in length (excluding references).
+- Proposals should not exceed two pages in length at 10-point font (excluding references).

-Letter of Support.
-Once team submits the online application form, an email is automatically sent to the listed faculty member requesting a support letter.
-Letters should be received by the application deadline, as applications are considered incomplete until a letter is received.
-It is for this reason that we advise against waiting until the last day to submit an application.
+Each applying team is required to provide a Faculty Mentor support letter.
+Letters must be received by the application deadline, as applications are considered incomplete until a letter is received.

-For more information and to apply go to the online application form [ https://gatech.infoready4.com/CompetitionSpace/#competitionDetail/1830244 ]
+For more information and to apply go to the Online Application Site [ https://gatech.infoready4.com/CompetitionSpace/#competitionDetail/1855601 ]

 All questions should be directed to Dr. Paul M.A.
 Baker (email@example.com).